philippinespire/pire_sphaeramia_orbicularis_lcwgs/README.md

 ---
 Analysis of low-coverage whole genome sequencing data for Sor 2nd_sequencing_run.

+Something to note about this dataset is that 82.2% of its reads came back as Undetermined.
+Pre-processing is being done regardless, but results are likely to change as the Undetermined reads become sorted out.

 fq_gz processing being done by Gianna Mazzei (started 6/20/24).

 ---